deeplearning4j/deeplearning4j/gettingstarted.md

 # Getting Started

+This is a multistep install.
+We highly recommend you join our [Gitter Live Chat](gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback, so we can walk you through it.
+If you're feeling anti-social or brashly independent, feel free to lurk and learn.

 The prerequisites installs for Deeplearning4j are documented on the ["Getting Started" page](http://nd4j.org/getstarted.html) of ND4J, the linear algebra engine powering DL4J's neural nets:

 1. [Java 7](http://nd4j.org/getstarted.html#java)